 Otherwise, foreign citizens will need a job through a locally registered company or an individual in Ukraine to get a work permit.
 A work permit is not the same as a residence permit, and employees will need to get both to stay in Ukraine for an extended period.

 Both employees and employers have certain requirements for Ukraine work visas and permits.
-Employers must pay foreign employees at least 32,000 UAH unless they’re in a “special category.”
+Employers must pay foreign employees at least 60,000 UAH per month as of 2021 unless they’re in a “special category.”
 These individuals are usually founders or beneficiaries of a Ukrainian company.
 All work permits are issued based on employment with a specific company in a certain position.

 You, as the employer, must apply for work permits on behalf of employees.
 Required documents include: